samiam2013/GoMVClean/README.md

 get data from the model: loadStaticBody()

-check and see if something's in the model: query()

-write to a space in the model: uQuery()
+write to a space in the model: updateQuery()

 # Basics